 With the seriousness of the threat of Coronavirus to our safety and health, the government has been introducing and regularly updating guidance to in order to try and safeguard people and the NHS from the potential impacts of the virus.

 This article will summarise the key points of current guidance for citizens and link to their sources.
-In addition, we have linked some of our own articles that may help you to cope with the measures outlined here.
+In addition, we’ve linked some of our own articles that may help you to cope with the measures outlined here.

 Whats in this section?